Number 96 (TV series): Cult status

 When the series started. its cast was one of the largest ever assembled for a local production.
 When it ended after 1218 episodes, it was the longest-running soap opera produced in Australia, having surpassed the ABC series Bellbird.
 Number 96 was surpassed by The Young Doctors in 1982.

 At the series' height, The New York Times stated it was the highest-rated program of its kind in the world.

-When the stars travelled from Sydney to Melbourne via train to attend the Logie Awards ceremony, they were mobbed at stations during whistle stops.
-Crowds in Melbourne were greater in number than those that met The Beatles during their only Australian tour in 1964.
+When the stars travelled from Sydney to Melbourne via train overnight to attend the Logie Awards ceremony, they were mobbed at country stations along the way during wild whistle stops.
+The crowds waiting in Melbourne was bigger than those that met The Beatles during their only Australian tour in 1964.

-Whilst the program was extremely popular in Australia, and made for the Australian market, because of its risqué subject matter and storylines, it did not sell into any overseas markets.
+Whilst the program was extremely popular in Australia, its risqué subject matter and storylines meant it sold into very few overseas markets.
 The show was written up in Time magazine, but it could never have screened in the United States, because of its nudity, homosexuality, and interracial romances.

-The series was based during the era of mass emigration to Australia, and its hugely multicultural cast included characters who were Jewish Hungarian, South African, Indian, and those of British extraction, including a "whinging Pom".
 It included veteran actors from Australia, mainly from the early days of radio and stage.
-Indeed, as theatre had been the preferred form of entertainment, many stars, such as Wendy Blacklock, were reluctant to go into a TV serial, but once she got there, she remained until the final episode.
+As theatre had been their preferred form of entertainment, many stars, such as Wendy Blacklock, were reluctant to go into a TV serial, but once she got there, she remained until the final episode.

-The series, although originally based on elements of Coronation Street, which screened twice a week, was later more likened to US serial Peyton Place, which at its peak had three half-hour episodes a week.
-Neither show could match its prestigious output of five half-hour episodes a week, all year except for a six-week break over summer.
+The series, although originally based on elements of Coronation Street, which screened twice a week, was later likened more to US serial Peyton Place, which at its peak had three half-hour episodes a week.
+Neither show could match the Australian show's prestigious output of five half-hour episodes a week, and screening all year except for a six-week break over summer.

 Controversies

 The show attracted many complaints.
 The Australian Broadcasting Control Board repeatedly sanctioned the network.
 To keep the series on air, each episode was previewed to ensure it complied with control board guidelines.
 Sometimes, offending scenes were cut from the episode after its Sydney airing and were not seen when episode screened elsewhere.
 Consequently, the first episodes feature cuts and screen blackouts.
 Paperwork about the offensive material, which includes most of the Black Mass, survives with the National Film and Sound Archive, but the actual reel of footage has never been found.
 Eventually, due to the show's popularity, the control board relaxed its restrictions and stopped previewing episodes.
 By the time the show was winding up in 1977, nobody seemed to be checking its output, which was far racier than anything that had been dared in its early years when it was under constant surveillance.

+In Daily argued "In later years, the stories and characters apparently became broader and less grounded, going for gags and shock factor rather than verisimilitude, with too many plots inspired by old Hollywood movies and a desire to be “back door pilots” for a spin-off series, rather than something true and relevant."